 And then I realized, after admitting that I probably fall in the cell phone addict column, “Game of Thrones” is not just the only time I separate from my phone, it is the only time we as a couple are free of social pressures — off our phones, enjoying a mutual love of dragons and White Walkers together.
 It is our time.

 Not to mention, your phone is a spoiler machine.
 A few weeks ago, after a very poorly timed trip, we found ourselves on a flight home during episode three.
-The longest episode of Thrones, ever.
-Of course, we didn’t know this upon booking our flights, but we had a plan.
-Once we landed, an hour after the episode started, we both kept our phones in airplane mode, avoided Instagram, and did not communicate with our friends — we were not going to spoil one of the most important episodes of the show’s history.
+The longest episode of “Thrones,” ever.
+Of course, we did not know this upon booking our flights, but we had a plan.
+Once we landed, an hour after the episode started, we both kept our phones in airplane mode, avoided Instagram and did not communicate with our friends — we were not going to spoil one of the most important episodes of the show’s history.
 But it was touch-and-go there for a minute.

 With the phone down, you can simply enjoy an intimate — and worldwide — shared interest.

 I have often heard that binge-watching can kill relationships.
 Many say it even negatively affects our sex lives.
 And yes, Netflix can be a binge-hell where relationships go to die.
 Especially if you happen to be on your phone while binging “Sex Education” or every Noah Centineo movie ever.
 Talk about the lack of connection (no shame, we have all been there).